type-ruby/type-ruby.github.io/docs/getting-started/understanding-trb-files.md

 ---
 sidebar_position: 3
-title: Your First .trb File
+title: Understanding .trb Files
-description: Create and compile your first T-Ruby file
+description: Learn how T-Ruby files work
 ---

 <DocsBadge />

-# Your First .trb File
+# Understanding .trb Files

 This guide takes you through creating a T-Ruby file step by step, explaining each concept as we go.